Frequently Asked Questions

 2) we didn’t want to make it so complex that it scares away non-techy musicians, and

-3) we wanted to keep it compact without adding space for an alphanumeric display.
+3) we wanted to keep it compact without adding space for an alphanumeric display and various editing knobs, switches and sliders.

 So we intentionally chose parameters that focused on its core purpose as an expressive musical performance instrument and printed them on the panel, and other than the sequencer settings, I only printed parameters in the first 16 columns in order to maintain compatibility with LinnStrument 128.
 And for all of the many different features that individual users desire, we: